Last updated: 06/23/22

 - Private clinics around the country perform PCR (From ~140km) and serological (~40km) COVID-19 tests.
 Payment is due in full at the time of the test and current prices are roughly 100 convertible marks (km) for PCR and 40km for serological.

 - Public Health Centers (Dom Zdravlja) will test symptomatic individuals regardless of nationality, free of charge.
-(They do not test asymptomatic people or provide test verification for travel purposes!)
+They do not test asymptomatic people or provide test verification for travel purposes.
 To arrange a test, contact your canton’s health center for additional guidance.